G2SMM/G2SC/GSCodeBERT/readme.md

 We fine-tuned the model on 2*NVIDIA 2080ti GPUs.

-We further trained the model after adding DFScode data
+We further trained the model after adding PDG sequence data

 ```sh
 bash run_desc_gs.sh